 Robert Rae | 2012 | Scotland | 12

 Inspired by true stories from Fife, The Happy Lands follows the journey of a law-abiding community who become law-breakers in a heroic battle against the state.
 A powerful mix of documentary and drama, featuring a cast of non-actors from communities where the events took place, Theatre Workshop Scotland’s celebrated film documents the 1926 General Strike, in which miners’ unions and the communities around them led the nation against savage austerity cuts.

 This film was introduced by a live performance of Scots mining songs from Fiona Forbes.

 Glauber Rocha | 1962 | Brazil | 15

 Barrovento is an exhilarating, rhapsodic mix of Brazilian folk custom and political drama.
 In village of Xaréu (Kingfish) fishermen, the return of the trickster Firmino stirs up underlying tensions.
 Firmino convinces the fishermen to rebel against their propertied masters, but are his motives pure?
 And will young lovers Naina and Arua be able to shake off the superstitions of their community to find happiness and together survive the oncoming storm?

-This screening was preceded by live Brazilian folk song from Sarah Campbell and Mario Caribe.
+This film was introduced by live Brazilian folk song from Sarah Campbell and Mario Caribe.